jackdahms/Cross-Stitch-Planner/README.md

 # Cross-Stitch-Planner
-A tool to help plan cross-stitches
+A GUI tool to help plan cross-stitches.

+Draw or erase square-by-square on a custom sized grid that displays major and minor gridlines.
+Quick select between 5 customizable colors.
+Has cut, copy, and paste functionality.

-### Todo
+### TODO
-- Not take up so much processing power
+- Limit processing power
 - Save color palette with file
-- Add image overlay
+- Add image underlay